Haoming02/YouTube-Audio-Normalizer/README.md

 5. It should now show up on the list of **Installed extensions**

 ## How to Use
-- When watching a video on YouTube, if you think the volume is too low or too high, simply right click the video, and click the **Stats for nerds** button.
+- When watching a video on YouTube, if you think the volume is too low, simply right click the video, and click the **Stats for nerds** button.
 The volume should then be normalized.